 Divorce and Taxes: What you Should Know this Tax Season

 As Americans prepare for tax time, all the usual questions begin to mount.
 Should we file jointly or individually?
 Do I need to itemize?
 Can I claim that deduction?
 But for some Americans, the questions get even more complicated.
 Divorcing couples also have to think about a host of added concerns.
-When speaking with your divorce attorney, here are just a few things you should know, especially if you have recently gotten divorced in 2015 or are in the middle of a divorce that you anticipate will be finalized in 2016.
+When speaking with your divorce lawyer, here are just a few things you should know, especially if you have recently gotten divorced in 2015 or are in the middle of a divorce that you anticipate will be finalized in 2016.

 Should you file jointly?

 First, you must consider whether you can file jointly.
 According to the IRS, you may only file as married filing jointly if you were still legally married as of December 31, 2015.
 It is irrelevant whether you were separated or in the middle of the divorce.
 So long as you were still legally married, you can still file jointly.
 If this applies to you, it may be difficult to work with an ex-spouse who you wish to avoid.
 If you wisely chose a collaborative divorce, you may have had the benefit of a financial expert on your team, helping you make these decisions early on.
-If not, ask your attorney to help initiate the conversation with your ex spouse, so that you can both minimize your taxes this year.
+If not, ask your lawyer to help initiate the conversation with your ex spouse, so that you can both minimize your taxes this year.

 What if you cannot file jointly?